 It would be really helpful if you could encourage your child to recall their times tables regularly!
 Also... do play EDUCATION CITY at home, it's great!!!

-We will be reading the story of 'The Good Samaritan.' and every child will be given the opportunity to link this story in creating a prayer related to friendship.
-We will also explore the topic of friendship PSHE, what makes a good friend?
+We will be reading the story of 'Jesus feeds the crowd.' and every child will be given the opportunity to link this story in creating a prayer related to the community and giving.

 Personal and Social